SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-29-covid-simpson.md

 $$

 (The table above reports a slightly different number, because sometimes youths age 0-12 were not included, and the partially immunized with only 1 shot are not included.
+Details can be harmonized from Morris's spreadsheet.
 But ballpark&hellip; 78% - 81%.)
 So there were a _lot_ more vaccinated than unvaccinated people.

 The probabilities we want are now calculable too: